 If you’re looking for a restaurant to buy, here are two you might be interested in: Avenue 5 Restaurant and Bar in Bankers Hill is on the block as is City Deli in Hillcrest.
 For additional information, 858-792-5521.

-More Malarkey for his minions: The empire spreads to Scottsdale with a second Searsucker for those hungry “zonies; waived c orkage Tuesdays and half off selected bottles at all five venues; and happy hour arrives at Burlap from 4 to 6pm.
+More Malarkey for his minions: The empire spreads with a second Searsucker for those hungry “zonies; waived c orkage Tuesdays and half off selected bottles at all five venues; and happy hour arrives at from 4 to 6pm.
 Growing pains at the three-month-old Gabardine where chef Chad White is out and Malarkey is in with a pared down menu (unfortunately not yet posted online) and appetizers that include mac n’ cheese, shishito peppers and fries (they were sides before).
 Is Malarkey trying too hard here with a new brunch hook at Gabardine?
 Disco?
 Kind of odd for this old Point Loma neighborhood.

 Herringbone just opened in La Jolla, making it the fifth in the fabric named restaurants.
 If you love noisy, be-there-be-seen places, you’ll be right at home here as you watch nimble wait staff juggle food and drinks around a packed bar and 100-year-old olive trees planted inside the huge ex-warehouse space.
 Expect a pricey dinner meal with most mains in the high $20’s and starters in the high teens.